-- Climate change leading to altered species distribution and possible extinction - Absence or alteration of fire regimes which many flora species and vegetation communities rely upon6 - Storm events leading to flood damage, loss of vegetation and erosion.
+- Climate change leading to altered species distribution and possible extinction - Absence or alteration of fire regimes which many flora species and vegetation communities rely upon - Storm events leading to flood damage, loss of vegetation and erosion.

-Other Factors
+3.4 Other Factors

-- Loss of canopy trees due to the built environment and Eucalypt Dieback the latter is caused by many factors such as fungal pathogens, insect attack and possum browsing, which are all exacerbated by reduction of available habitat - Compaction in the form of roads and paving which reduce root absorption from nearby trees - Light pollution within or adjacent to natural spaces that impacts on the biology and behaviour of nocturnal fauna species such as birds, bats and possums - Uncontrolled access by humans or dogs within sensitive conservation areas - Illegal relocation of possums into reserves resulting in overgrazing of vulnerable areas.
+- Loss of canopy trees due to the built environment and Eucalypt Dieback - Compaction in the form of roads and paving which reduce root absorption from nearby trees - Light pollution within or adjacent to natural spaces that impacts on the biology and behaviour of nocturnal fauna species such as birds, bats and possums - Uncontrolled access by humans or dogs within sensitive conservation areas - Illegal relocation of possums into reserves resulting in overgrazing of vulnerable areas.